Germany men's national under-19 floorball team

 The Germany Men's Under-19 National Floorball Team is the men's under-19 national floorball team of the Germany, and a member of the International Floorball Federation.
 The team is composed of the best German floorball players under the age of 19.
-The German under-19 men's team is currently ranked 6th in the world at floorball, and advanced from the B-Division at the most recent U-19 World Floorball Championships.
+The German under-19 men's team is currently ranked 9th in the world at floorball after 2025 World Floorball Championships.

-The team is currently prepping for the 2023 U-19 World Floorball Championship.